-Unique to some ACDP treatment environments is the concept of a Modified Therapeutic Community as a core component of the treatment design.
-The Modified Therapeutic Community model views addiction as a disorder of the whole person.
-Treatment activities promote an understanding of criminal thinking in relation to substance use behavior and engage the offender in activities that encourage experiential and social learning.
+Unique to some ACDP treatment environments is the concept of a Modified Therapeutic Community (TC) as a core component of the treatment design.
+The Modified TC model views addiction as a disorder of the whole person and the treatment activities promote an understanding of criminal thinking in relation to substance use behavior and engage the offender in activities that encourage experiential and social learning.
 The offender community is the change catalyst, as offenders who are further along in treatment help others initiate the process of change.